germanramos/wp-firebase-push-notification/readme.txt

 * After install goto Firebase Push Notification under Settings in Wordpress admin menu
 * Enter Google firebase api key to field given.
-* The firebase topic will be the slug of the first 3 categories of the post/page
+* The firebase topic will be the slug of the first 3 categories of the post
-* If your post/page does not have category, the topic will be "sin-categoria" if you have WP in Spanish
+* If your post does not have category, the topic will be "sin-categoria" if you have WP in Spanish
 * The test message will use topic "test"
-* Disable notification for post or page if needed.

 **Need More features contact us:-**